 - 13.4.5.
 [The Board shall also include in the Contractor's list of patients: - (a) all the patients who, on the date immediately before the coming into force of the general medical services contract were on the Contractor's list of patients for the purposes of a default contract with the Board, unless the patient lives outside the practice area, and that patient was included on the Contractor's list other than by virtue of an assignment under regulation 4 of the National Health Service (Choice of Medical Practitioner) Regulations 1998 or under the default contract, and - (b) any patient who had been assigned to the Contractor when he was a party to that default contract in accordance with the terms of that contract but not yet included in the list referred to in clause 13.4.4.] - 13.4.6.
-[The Board shall also include in the Contractor's list of patients all of the patients who, on the date on which temporary arrangements under regulation 25(2) or (6) of the National Health Service (General Medical Services) Regulations 1992 came to an end, were: - (a) temporarily re-assigned to other medical practitioners under paragraph (14A) of regulation 25; or - (b) included on the list of the medical practitioner for whom the temporary arrangements were in place, unless the patient lives outside the practice area and that patient became registered with either the medical practitioner for whom the temporary arrangements are in place or the medical practitioner or practitioners providing the temporary arrangements otherwise than as a result of an assignment under regulation 4 of the National Health Service (Choice of Medical Practitioner) Regulations 1998.]
+[The Board shall also include in the Contractor's list of patients all of the patients who, on the date on which temporary arrangements under regulation 25(2) or (6) of the National Health Service (General Medical Services) Regulations 1992 came to an end, were:

-&lt;sup>67 This clause should only be included if the Contract with the Board is being entered into with a Contractor who was a party to a default contract with the Board immediately before the coming into force of the Contract: see article 29 of the Transitional Order.
+&lt;sup>63 This clause should only be included if the Contract with the Board is being entered into with a Contractor who was a party to a default contract with the Board immediately before the coming into force of the Contract: see article 29 of the Transitional Order.
 If the clause does not apply, it should be deleted.